mahdimehrabi/go-challenge/README.md

 we only use PostgreSQL as database and its faster than `database/sql` package in standard library.

 ## Architecture , Design
+The architecture of this project is clean architecture, I created an image to help you understand architecture of this project better<br>

 Used interface for getting tools like logger,db , so using another tool for example another logger or db don't force you to edit all codes of different layers.
 <br><br>